-The Ximenez-fatio House152 Votes Currently Closed
+The Ximenez-fatio House152 Votes Currently Open

 You begin the day with a visit to The Ximenez-Fatio House.
 You are standing at the museum admiring the furnishings of period arts and historical articles providing you with authentic setting, and portraying the territorial life and how the people of St. Augustine aspired to reach their statehood.
 This museum served as a boarding house for years for women, thus representing one of the few socially acceptable business ventures for a 19th century woman called Louisa Fatio.